-If you become a U.S. citizen through naturalization, it is possible—although rare—for your citizenship to be removed through the denaturalization process.
+If you become a U.S. citizen through naturalization, it is possible—although rare—for your citizenship to be removed and for you to be deported through the denaturalization process.
 In this article, you’ll learn the circumstances that can lead to denaturalization, how to avoid this complicated situation, and what to do if you face deportation through denaturalization.

 Denaturalization removes your status as a United States citizen after you have completed the naturalization process.
 After denaturalization, the U.S. government will no longer recognize your U.S. citizenship.
 Denaturalization can be a controversial legal procedure because, in many cases, it wastes time and resources.